Parental Legal Responsibility for Injuries Caused by Children

-Most states impose liability on parents for intentional actions by minor children that cause injuries or damage.
-In some states, parents also may bear liability for accidents caused by minor children, who are generally defined as children under 18.
+States generally impose liability on parents for intentional actions by minor children that cause injuries or damage.
+In some states, parents also may bear liability for accidents caused by the carelessness of minor children.
 The idea is that victims have no other recourse for compensation, since children lack their own financial resources, and people who are injured through no fault of their own should not need to pay the resulting costs.
 Also, society expects parents to supervise their children to a reasonable extent so that they do not cause harm.

 Limits on Parental Liability and Damages Caps

-Some states impose limits on the amount of damages that a victim can obtain from a parent who is being held liable for their child’s actions.
-For example, California limits damages for medical expenses to $25,000 in this situation and also imposes a limit for property damage.
-Illinois limits exposure to $20,000 in total for any single incident, and New Jersey imposes a damages cap of $5,000.
-At the opposite end of the spectrum, Louisiana does not impose any damages cap.
+Many states impose limits on the amount of damages that a victim can obtain from a parent who is being held liable for their child’s actions.
+California limits damages to $25,000 under the main parental responsibility law, although higher limits apply under a separate statute involving firearms.
+New York imposes a damages cap of $5,000.
+At the opposite end of the spectrum, Florida and several other states do not impose any damages cap.
 If you are a parent and are concerned about getting sued because of an accident caused by your child, you should research your state’s law to assess the scope of your liability.
 This may determine whether it is worthwhile to hire a lawyer to represent you.

 Car Accidents Caused by Children